People With Mild Symptoms Can Spread Coronavirus, European Researchers Warn

 People infected with the coronavirus can spread it easily, even if they're not yet experiencing severe symptoms of the disease, according to virologists watching the pandemic unfold in Europe.

-"In this infection we see very high levels of virus in the upper air way, in the nose and throat," says Marion Koopmans, head of the department of virus science at the Erasmus Medical Center in Rotterdam.
+"In this infection, we see very high levels of virus in the upper airway, in the nose and throat," says Marion Koopmans, head of the department of virus science at the Erasmus Medical Center in Rotterdam, Netherlands.
 She is involved with the public health response to the outbreak in the Netherlands.
-That means the coronavirus can infect others, "the moment you start to sneeze, you start to cough," she says.
+That means the coronavirus can infect others "the moment you start to sneeze, you start to cough," she says.

-This emerging picture of the disease may help to explain why coronavirus appears to be spreading so rapidly.
-Research from China shows it can take five or even ten days for the first symptoms to emerge.
+This emerging picture of the disease may help to explain why the coronavirus appears to be spreading so rapidly.
+Research from China shows it can take five or even 10 days for the first symptoms to emerge.
 Those in the very early stages of the disease continue to move through public places, unaware of the potential risk they pose.
-Even when symptoms start, they can be vague, similar to cold and flu.
+Even when symptoms start, they can be vague, similar to the cold and flu.
 Other studies from China show that some may never experience symptoms at all.
 "That makes the policy of case finding and containment very challenging," Koopmans says.

 Koopmans says that the revelation came for her while trying to conduct disease surveillance in the Netherlands.
 Like many countries, the Netherlands initially screened patients with a history of foreign travel.
 But when a handful of untraceable cases appeared within the country, her team shifted strategies and began to test health care workers in the hospitals where the cases were reported.
 They found that many were mildly ill, and already highly infectious.